michel1991/ocp-java-11/db/README.md

 A JDBC URL has three main parts separated by colons (:), making options A, B, and C incorrect.
 Option D is tempting since there are two colons.
 However, there needs to be content after the colon as well.

+# How do you obtain a connection through JDBC?
+A. new Connection(url)
+B. new ConnectionImpl(url)
+C. Driver.getConnection(url)
+D. new Driver().getConnection(url)
+E. DriverManager.getConnection(url)
+F. new DriverManager().getConnection(url)

+On the exam, a Connection is always obtained from a DriverManager using a static method.
+Therefore, option E is correct.